PTAs and volunteers across the country power their fundraising campaigns with FutureFund. 100% of all funds raised go directly to your school!

 Make sure your volunteer sign up sheet is available at events, especially the welcome events for the families.
 Because you’ll be talking to families face to face, this is the perfect time to have them look over the list of events and see if they would be able to lend a hand with any of them.

 Contact anyone who signs up to volunteer!
 Check their time availability, ask if they have any special skills that they want to share with the community (even though none are necessary to help) and thank them.

 8. Meet With Your New Volunteers

-After getting everyone together who wishes to volunteer for the PTO during the school year, have a meeting where you can welcome everyone and thank them for their participation.
+After getting everyone together who wishes to volunteer during the school year, have a meeting where you can welcome everyone and thank them for their participation.
 Share the feedback from the school leadership with them and see if there’s anything that you need to start planning right away.